TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 the areas "Jumbotron" and "Main" should already contain some example content.

 In the database each content element record is stored in the table :sql:`tt_content`.
-This table has a filed called `colPos`.
-If the value stored in field `colPos` is the same as defined in the page layout in page TSconfig the content element is displayed in the according area of the page layout.
+This table has a column called `colPos`.
+If the value stored in column `colPos` is the same as defined in the page layout in page TSconfig the content element is displayed in the according area of the page layout.

 It is considered best practice to store the main content in an area with